-- 1. This product liability action seeks to hold Defendants' products responsible for causing and contributing to burgeoning mental health crisis perpetrated upon the children and teenagers of the United States by Defendants and, specifically, for injuries they caused Englyn Roberts beginning in 2017, when Englyn was only 11-years-old, and her resulting wrongful death. - 2.
-Injuries Englyn suffered, proximately caused by Defendants' unreasonably dangerous and defective social media products, include but are not limited to, addiction, anxiety, depression, self-harm, suicidal ideation, and ultimately death.
-On August 29, 2020, after struggling with the harmful effects of Defendants' social media products, 14-year-old Englyn tried to take her own life.
-On September 9, 2020, Englyn died with her parents and family beside her. - 3.
-Defendants' social media products likewise caused foreseeable harms to Plaintiffs Brandy and Toney Roberts.
-Brandy and Toney Roberts did not consent to Defendants distributing or otherwise providing their child with access to harmful social media products and were emotionally and financially harmed by Defendants' addictive design and distribution and provision of harmful social media products to their minor child. - 4.
+- 2. Emma Claire suffered injuries proximately caused by Defendants' unreasonably dangerous and defective social media products, which include first and foremost a dangerous addiction to social media.
+Emma Claire's addiction led to sleep deprivation, anxiety, and ultimately death. - 3.
+Defendants' social media products likewise caused foreseeable harms to Emma Claire's parents, Plaintiffs Darla and Ryan Gill.
+Darla and Ryan Gill did not consent to Defendants distributing or otherwise providing their child with access to harmful social media products and were emotionally and financially harmed by Defendants' addictive design and distribution and provision of harmful social media products to their minor child. - 4.
 Each of Defendants' products contains unique product features which are intended to and do encourage addiction, and unlawful content and use of said products, to the detriment of Defendants' minor users. - 5.
 These social media products create a "perfect storm" of addiction, social comparison, and/or exposure to incredibly harmful content and harmful product features.
 Defendants program and operate their algorithms and social media products more generally in a manner that prioritizes engagement and profits over user safety.
-This includes designing and distributing inherently dangerous products that appeal to kids, and operating algorithms and other technologies in a manner that promotes and amplifies harmful content.

-- 6. Defendants also advertise their products in misleading ways, assuring parents and the public that their products are safe and fun and that they utilize their technologies to ensure a safe and age-appropriate experience.
+This includes designing and distributing inherently dangerous products that appeal to kids, and operating algorithms and other technologies in a manner that promotes and amplifies harmful content. - 6.
+Defendants also advertise their products in misleading ways, assuring parents and the public that their products are safe and fun and that they utilize their technologies to ensure a safe and age-appropriate experience.
 Nothing could be further from the truth. - 7.
 Plaintiffs suffered several emotional, physical, and financial harms as a result-all of which are a symptom of the current health crisis among American youth and, by natural and foreseeable extension, American families, caused by certain, harmful social media products such as the ones at issue in this case.

-В. Defendants Know or Should Know of the Harm Their Products Cause
+B. Defendants Know or Should Know of the Harm Their Products Cause